Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Repertoire

-First, it is crucial to understand that fado is not, in itself, sad music.
+In the first place, it is important to understand that fado is not, in itself, sad music.
 In its most authentic form – “Fado Tradicional” (traditional fado) – there are many fados to express joyful emotions.
 The fado singers have total freedom to choose the poems they want to sing and the themes (but most fado singers like to sing the sadness of love).

 • Fado Tradicional